 What happens if you don’t protect your skin?

-Quite simply, your treatment will fade faster and you will have to visit your scalp technician more often for top-ups.
+Quite simply, your treatment will fade faster and you will have to visit your scalp technician more often for top-ups, if you don’t follow generally accepted aftercare guidelines.

 This really isn’t an end-of-the-world scenario.
 Of course there are numerous health benefits associated with proper sun protection, but these are beyond the scope of this article.
 From a scalp micropigmentation point of view, it is important not to obsess about your treatment, but to take sensible steps to protect your scalp as and when required.